edsu/inkdroid.org/ehs/ehs.md

 ## Selected Publications

+* [Demagoguery, Democracy, and Digitality].
+In Teaching Demagoguery and Democracy: Rhetorical Pedagogy in Polarized Times.
+November, 2021.
 * [Bystander intervention on social media: Examining cyberbullying and reactions to systemic racism].
 The Brookings Institution.
 October, 2021.
 * [Legibility Machines: Archival Appraisal and the Genealogies of Use].
 PhD